 From The Chair – No. 25: Autumn Walk

 An ongoing series of short reports by written our Chair, Dr Sue Andrew, musing on current life in Devon.

-This follows on from Sue’s earlier series of reports made during walks from her Tavistock home during the coronavirus lockdown.
+This follows on from Sue’s earlier series of reports made during walks from her Tavistock home during the first coronavirus lockdown.
 The fourteen earlier pieces can be read here.